hicetnunc2000/atomic-swap-module/README.md

 # atomic-swap module

-Ungrund Oracle v1.0.0 enables you to make HTTP Requests for a microsservice which interacts with the Tezos Blockchain.
-It provides you multiple routes in which you can configure it's sessions, making possible user's interactions to happen with FA1.2 Standard Tokens and other Smart Contracts.
+Atomic Swap Module deploys and allows you to search for Atomic Swap Offerings related to FA1.2 tokens.
+Tezos and CoinList Hackaton.

 requirements
 ```